Eleílson

-Eleílson Farias de Moura (born 2 April 1985 in Nova Era, Minas Gerais) is a Brazilian footballer who currently plays as a defender for China Super League club Jiangsu Sainty.
+Eleílson Farias de Moura (born 2 April 1985 in Nova Era, Minas Gerais) is a Brazilian former professional footballer who played as a defender, most notably for Jiangsu Sainty.

 Club career

 Professional

 In March 2009, Chinese club Jiangsu Sainty had signed Eleílson on a season loan deal.

 After a successful season, Jiangsu Sainty decided to buy him and signed a three-year contract.
 Jiangu enjoyed a great 2012 season, achieving second place with Eleílson playing extremely well in the back line.